|

 Leftover Prime Rib Breakfast Hash is unique for next-day breakfast!
 I know what you are thinking… how do you have leftover prime rib?
 Well, I buy the biggest roast to have leftovers like any other smoked meat.

 If you aren’t familiar with Blackstone Griddles, now is the time to consider one!
-My obsession started with the 17 inches version, but now I have the Blackstone 36-inch griddle that has permanently resided on my back porch.
+My obsession started with the 17-inch version, but now I have the Blackstone 36-inch griddle that has permanently resided on my back porch.
 We take the 17-inch camping, and I take it out on job sites to make lunches for the crew.

 Leftover Prime Rib Breakfast Hash Ingredients: